Chart Color Schemes

 The level of general health in Terranora - North Tumbulgum is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Terranora-North Tumbulgum shows better-than-average health results, with low prevalence of common conditions across both younger and older age groups.
-Private health cover stands at approximately 48% (about 1,633 people), lower than the national average of 55.3%.
+Terranora - North Tumbulgum shows superior health outcomes, with low prevalence of common conditions across both younger and older age groups.
+Private health cover is low at approximately 48% (~1,633 people), compared to the national average of 55.3%.

-The most prevalent medical conditions are arthritis (affecting 8.7%) and asthma (7.2%).
-A total of 70.0% report no medical ailments, higher than Rest of NSW's 64.2%.
-Around 21.1%, or 717 people, are aged 65 and over, lower than the Rest of NSW average of 26.1%.
-Health outcomes among seniors align with those of the general population.
+The most prevalent medical conditions are arthritis (8.7%) and asthma (7.2%).
+A majority (70.0%) report no medical ailments, higher than Rest of NSW's 64.2%.
+The area has a lower proportion of seniors aged 65 and over at 21.1% (717 people), compared to Rest of NSW's 26.1%.
+Health outcomes among seniors are above average, mirroring the general population's health profile.

 Frequently Asked Questions - Health